-07 SEVENTH AVENUE SUITE 506 NEW YORK NY 10001 (212) 222-4843 TEL (212) 222-7321 FAX WWW.KIRSHBAUMASSOCIATES.COM
+307 SEVENTH AVENUE SUITE 506 NEW YORK NY 10001 (212) 222-4843 TEL (212) 222-7321 FAX WWW.KIRSHBAUMASSOCIATES.COM

-Robert Spano, conductor 2023-2024 Full Biography
+Robert Spano, conductor 2025-2026 500-word Biography

 Robert Spano, conductor, pianist, composer, and teacher, is known worldwide for the intensity of his artistry and distinctive communicative abilities, creating a sense of inclusion and warmth among musicians and audiences that is unique among American orchestras.
-After twenty seasons as Music Director, he continues his association with the Atlanta Symphony Orchestra as Music Director Laureate.
+Music Director of the Fort Worth Symphony Orchestra (FWSO) since August 2022 Spano will continue there through July 2031, shaping the artistic direction of the orchestra and driving its continued growth.
+This season, Spano also steps into the role of Music Director of the Washington National Opera (WNO) for a three-year term.
 An avid mentor to rising artists, he is responsible for nurturing the careers of numerous celebrated composers, conductors, and performers.
-As Music Director of the Aspen Music Festival and School since 2011, he oversees the programming of more than 300 events and educational programs for 630 students and young performers.
-Principal Guest Conductor of the Fort Worth Symphony Orchestra since 2019, Spano began his tenure as Music Director in August 2022, and will continue there through the 2027-2028 season.
-He is the tenth Music Director in the orchestra's history, which was founded in 1912.
-In January 2024, Spano was appointed Principal Conductor of the Rhode Island Philharmonic Orchestra & Music School.
-In February 2024, Spano was appointed Music Director of the Washington National Opera, beginning in the 2025-2026 season, for a three-year term; he is currently the WNO's Music Director Designate.
+As Music Director of the Aspen Music Festival and School since 2011, he oversees the programming of more than 300 events and educational programs for 630 students and young performers; he also directs the Aspen Conducting Academy, which offers participants unparalleled training and valuable podium experience.
+After twenty seasons as Music Director with the Atlanta Symphony Orchestra (ASO), he now serves as its Music Director Laureate.
+He also becomes Principal Guest Conductor of the Rhode Island Philharmonic Orchestra & Music School this season, where he previously served as Principal Conductor.